brianklaas/blog/_drafts/2018-10-28-Using-AWS-Translate-in-CFML-Part-2.markdown

 - 10,000 *bytes* per 10 seconds per language pair (ie; en-fr, es-en, en-ch, etc.)
 - 20 transactions per second per language pair

 5,000 bytes of UTF-8 text is a pretty good amount of text if you're building a chat app.
-If you're trying to translate [Moby Dick](https://www.gutenberg.org/files/2701/2701-h/2701-h.htm) or your company's annual report, it's not going to be nearly enough.
+If you're trying to translate [Moby Dick](https://www.gutenberg.org/files/2701/2701-h/2701-h.htm) or your company's annual report, it's not going to be nearly enough data to perform all your work in a single request.

-As such, you're going to need to make sure that you're sending less than 5,000 bytes (not characters) of text in any single TranslateTextRequest.
+As such, you're going to need to make sure that you're sending less than 5,000 *bytes* (not characters) of text in any single TranslateTextRequest.
 Additionally, you have to make sure that you're not sending more than 10,000 bytes per 10 seconds.
 If you violate either of these rules, your TranslateTextRequest will fail with a service limit error.

 There are many ways to handle this, and translate.cfm shows a simple way to deal with this.

-First, we calculate the number of chunks we need to break out text into in order to stay under the 5,000 bytes per request service limit.
-Then we need to calculate the number of pauses we'll need to make in order to not go over the 10,000 bytes per 10 seconds limit:
+First, we calculate the number of chunks we need to break the text into in order to stay under the 5,000 bytes per request service limit.
+Then we need to calculate the number of pauses we'll need to take in order to not go over the 10,000 bytes per 10 seconds limit:

 {% highlight javascript %}
 trimmedSourceText = trim(FORM.textToTranslate);